Health Concerns | Financial Concerns | Retirement Concerns

 This is where the wealth development partnership began between for Angelica and ROFAKI.
 As a social entrepreneur experiencing a health crisis, managing a consulting practice and a nonprofit operation became a major problem as she tried to recover her health.
 Making the right decisions become critical when resources are limited, so working with a professional that help entrepreneurs to strategically use their resources more effectively just makes sense.

-Takeaway 3: Build your business so that it can run without you if it needs to while you are able to.
+Key Takeaway 3: Build your business so that it can run without you or with minimal daily involvement if it needs to while you are able to.

 Leave a comment